KChuene/cs-chat/README.md

 ```
 ## Step 1
 Windows: Extract and run cs_chat_app.exe from builds/windows.zip
-Android: Install cschat-release.apk and run the app
+Android: Install builds/android/cschat-release.apk and run the app

 ## Step 2
 The first input field in the app is for connecting to the server.
 Connect to the server at the